abrahami/abrahami.github.io/_pages/about.md

     <p>Beer-Sheva, Israel</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-My name is Abraham Israeli, although those familiar with me refer to me as Avrahami.
+My name is Abraham Israeli, although those familiar with me refer to me as <b> Avrahami </b>.
 My professional focus lies in the field of data science research, particularly within the realm of computational social science.

-Matan is the king! the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+I am currently a Ph.D. candidate at the Ben Gurion University of the Negev, advised by Dr. Oren Tsur.
+I am a member of the Natural Language Processing and Social Dynamics lab (<a href="https://www.naslab.ise.bgu.ac.il/">NASLB</a>) within the Software and Information Systems Engineering department (<a href="https://in.bgu.ac.il/en/engn/sise/ennew/Pages/default.aspx">SISE</a>).

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+Alongside my Ph.D. studies, I am a Research Fellow at the Data Science Institute (<a href="https://www.runi.ac.il/en/research-institutes/business/dsi/">DSI</a>), Reichman University.
+I lead research projects associated with Natural Language Processing (NLP) and Social Analytics.
+I manage teams of 6-10 researchers, most of whom are undergraduate and master's students.
+These projects are strongly related to my Ph.D. research field.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Although I am researching social media platforms, I am not too active on those 😊.
+However, you can find me on [LinkeIn](https://www.linkedin.com/in/avrahami-israeli/).